eric-ai-lab/ACLToolBox/README.md

 	pip install -r requirements.txt

+We will maintain the newest updates consistently,

-To get the latest database you can run the `scraping.py`:
+(Optional) to get the latest database you can run the `scraping.py`:

 	./scraping.py

+You can query right out of the box by doing the following:

 For querying the database for specific keyword (first letter needs to be capitalized):